-What’s it: The human resources department or HR department is the division responsible for and dealing with managing individuals within the company.
+What’s it: The human resource department or HR department is the division responsible for and dealing with managing individuals within the company.
 It handles human resource planning, recruitment, training, appraisals, dismissals and resignations, promotions, occupational safety and health, and industrial relations.
 It is a major business function apart from operations, marketing, and finance.

 This department exists to help a company to create more value.
 It doesn’t just ensure the company has adequately qualified individuals to achieve its goals.
 But, it also ensures they enjoy working for the company and bring out the best for the company.

-What do human resource managers do?
+What human resource managers do

-How does the human resources department work?
+How does the human resource department work?

 The audit examines the existing human resources within the organization, including those related to positions, salaries, working hours, skills, and qualifications.
 It also includes examining existing or implemented human resource management policies, procedures, and activities.
-It aims to identify areas for improvement and align with company objectives and comply with applicable regulations.
+It aims to identify areas for improvement to align with company objectives and comply with applicable regulations.

 Recruitment

 The HR department is responsible for identifying, finding, and hiring the right individuals according to the company’s needs.
-Recruitment involves several processes such as:
+Recruitment involves several processes, such as:

 - Identify the company’s need for new employees – how many are needed, in what positions, and what qualifications are required.
 This involves analyzing the job and creating a job description to outline the job title, duties, responsibilities, hours worked, salary, and required qualifications or skills.